Last updated: November 15, 2025

 3.3.
 A pro tip: Combine MACD with price action

-This tip, more than any other, will elevate your trading.
-Never trade the indicator in a vacuum.
+Don’t trade the indicator in a vacuum.
 Let the indicator’s signal serve as confirmation for what the price action is already suggesting.
 For instance, picture a scenario where the price retraces to a critical support level and a bullish pin bar appears.
-At that exact moment, you see the MACD make a bullish.
+At that exact moment, see the MACD make a bullish

 That isn’t just a signal; that’s a high-probability A+ setup where both price and momentum are in perfect agreement.
 Adding a confirmation from rising trading volume would make this an even stronger setup.

 4. Setting up and customizing the MACD on your charts

-Getting the MACD onto your chart is simple, as it’s a standard, built-in indicator on virtually every trading platform.
+Getting the MACD onto the chart is simple, as it’s a standard, built-in indicator on virtually every trading platform.
 Let’s walk through the quick setup process for the two most popular ones: MT4 and TradingView.

 Setting up and customizing the MACD on your charts